-Now's the best time to trade in or sell your old Samsung Galaxy handset.
-That's because trade-in prices are currently as high as they're going to get before the Galaxy S10 series is launched on 20 February.
+(Pocket-lint) - Now's the best time to trade in or sell your old Samsung Galaxy handset.
+That's because trade-in prices are currently as high as they're going to get before the Galaxy S21 series is on the streets.

-Usually, you have a few days of grace after the event while prices are still OK, but after that trade-in prices tend to decline significantly.
+Usually, you have a few days of grace after the event while prices are still OK, but after that trade-in prices tend to decline significantly, so the cash you'll get can only go downhill from here.
 Most trade-in sites will guarantee the price they give you for a couple of weeks.